influoai-prog/demomatebase/README.md

-# Glass Gift Shop
+# Mate Shop

 A single-page micro shop built with the Next.js App Router and Tailwind CSS.
-The shelf features twelve luminous curios, each marked with a frosted, pixel-glass icon and priced between one and five dollars.
-Wallet connectivity and checkout flows are powered by the Base Account SDK with automatic Sub Accounts and spend permissions.
+Mate Shop presents twelve luminous curios, each marked with a frosted pixel-glass icon, priced between one and five dollars, and backed by real Base Account SDK connectivity with Sub Accounts and auto spend permissions.

 ## Features

 - ✨ Frosted glass aesthetic with a responsive card grid for twelve curated products
 - 👜 Inline cart controls with add-to-cart and Base-powered checkout from every product
-- 🧊 Real Base Account SDK integration that provisions Sub Accounts on connect and enables auto spend permissions
+- 🧊 Real Base Account SDK integration that provisions Sub Accounts on connect, enables auto spend permissions, and supports skipping repetitive approvals
 - 📦 Configurable metadata, paymaster routing, and Base network selection via environment variables

 ## Getting Started